AqwamCreates/DataPredict-Axon/docs/Tutorials/CreatingOurFirstNeuralNetwork.md

 local CostFunction = DataPredictNeural.CostFunctions

-local costValue = CostFunction.MeanSquaredError{generatedLabelTensor, labelTensor} -- This function is used to calculate the overall cost or error between the output and label tensors.
+local costValue = CostFunction.FastMeanSquaredError{generatedLabelTensor, labelTensor} -- This function is used to calculate the overall cost or error between the output and label tensors.

 ```